dutchmims/Food-World/README.md

 - From the source drop down menu, select the Main Branch.
 - After the main branch has been selected, it will be automatically refreshed with the successful deployment.

-- Clone the Repository Code Locally
+- Clone the Repository Code Locally.
 - Go to the Github repository you want to clone to use locally.
-- Click on the code drop down menu
+- Click on the code drop down menu.
 - Click on HTTPS.
 - Copy the repository link.
 - Open your IDE.